 Inheritence in C#:

 Inheritance is the ability to create a class

-classes to overload methods from their parent class.
+derived classes to overload methods from their parent class.

-is one of the pillars of
+Inheritance is one of the pillars of

-is one of the ideas for code re usability, supporting
+is one of the ideas for code re usability, supporting the concept of

 classes can either be created from scratch or by using some or all

 properties of an existing class.

-supports OOP must contains a provision for
+programming languages that supports OOP must contains a provision for

 implementing Inheritance.
 And each language has its own syntax to create and

-OOPs (object oriented programming).
+is the basic concept of OOPs (object oriented programming).
 The main advantage

 of inheritance is provide code re-usability.

 derived (sub/child)class, which in turn enables the base class to access the

 code of its base class.
 That means we extend our derived class functionality by

+is supported only single inheritance.
 It is not supported multiple inheritance.

 For more details: Click here